The

 the

-receiver itself isn't being overloaded by the light!
+works as long as the receiver itself isn't being overloaded

 link margin, this can work!
 The need for extra gear